pgiraudin/azure-cloud-services/README.md

 wget -O ruxit-Agent-Linux-1.XX.0.2015XXXX-XXXXXX.sh https://{tenant}.live.ruxit.com/installer/agent/unix/latest/{this-is-the-token}

-copy it and use it in your puppet config
+Copy it and use it in your config

-The download URL that's displayed there contains both of them.
-The first part of the URL (eg. dwypaxjjgx) is the TENANT parameter.
-The last part (eg. kSL7jGRsdIfc9mab) is the TOKEN.

 Then, please copy the setupRuxit.cmd and Install.ps1 files into your WebRole project.
 Open the properties of those files then and make sure that "Build Action" is set to "Embedded Resource" and "Copy to output directory" is set to "Copy always".